 1. Popular Trails Are Not Immune To Avalanches

 It can be easy to see a popular winter trail and assume that it’s safe and devoid of avalanche terrain.
 I mean, the trail is full of people, so it must be safe, right?
 Well, maybe not.

 Even though other people are on the trail, they may also not have avalanche awareness.
-In fact, the Northwest Avalanche Center (NWAC) Trail Outreach Project connects with active trail users on popular, avalanche-prone trails.
-During their outreach, they collect data in real-time related to avalanche knowledge and preparedness, while also providing avalanche forecasts and education opportunities to outdoor enthusiasts.
-In the 2018-2019 season, they found that almost half (47%) of snowshoers and hikers on the trail had no form of avalanche training or awareness.
+The Northwest Avalanche Center (NWAC) Trail Outreach Project connects with active trail users on popular, avalanche-prone routes.
+During their outreach, they collect data in real-time related to avalanche knowledge and preparedness while also providing avalanche forecasts and education opportunities to outdoor enthusiasts.
+In the 2018-2019 season, they found that almost half (47%) of snowshoers and hikers on the trail had no avalanche training or awareness.
 Furthermore, over half (52%) were not carrying any avalanche equipment with them.

 A lack of awareness combined with a lack of preparedness can lead to some dangerous wrong place, wrong time incidents related to avalanches.
 Plus, as hikers and snowshoers, we are almost always in backcountry or non-patrolled areas, even when on popular trails.

 As Riggs Meder said, “There has been a big educational push to name everything that is outside of a ski resort boundary as backcountry… So there’s a little bit of making sure that when we talk about the backcountry, we mean the minute you step out of the parking lot, you’re in backcountry terrain for winter intents and purposes.”